Celebrating Hackney women

-Throughout the year, we will be celebrating the achievements of local women, past and present, and the contribution they make to our communities through various events and exhibitions.
+Throughout the year, we’ll be celebrating the achievements of local women, past and present, and the contribution they make to our communities through various events and exhibitions.

-As part of this, we are looking to showcase 100 Hackney women who are driving change and making a difference in their community, and are asking residents to send in nominations.
+As part of this, we are looking to showcase 100 Hackney women who are driving change and making a difference in their community.

-Nominees should live or work in Hackney and be driving change in their community.
-For example, they could be:
+We asked residents to nominate a Hackney woman living or working in Hackney and driving change in their community.
+For example: